 \subsection{Contribution to Quantum Information Theory}

 In quantum information theory, various quantum tasks have been proposed and a specific entangled state is often required to implement those tasks.
+In such a situation, maximally entangled states are used as typical resource of entanglement.
+However, other kinds of entangled states can be also used for efficient quantum tasks.
+For example, in port-based teleportation, the optimal entangled state to be used as the resource is different from the maximally entangled state \cite{IH09}.
+As other examples, measurement based quantum computation \cite{GFE09} and quantum channel estimation \cite{Hay11} require entangled states that are not necessarily maximally entangled.

-When some distant parties want to implement such quantum tasks, they have to prepare the desired entangled state in advance.
-In the situation, LOCC is a fundamental method to prepare an entangled state shared between distant places.
-Based on the problem, we consider LOCC conversion between the multiple copies of general pure entangled states on bipartite systems in this paper.
-We especially focus on the maximum convertible number of copies from $\psi$ to $\phi$ by LOCC under a permissible accuracy $0<\nu<1$ defined as follows:
+When some distant parties want to implement some quantum tasks, they have to prepare the desired entangled state in advance.
+Then, the distant parties can perform only restricted operations named LOCC.
+Here, LOCC is a combination of local operations (LO) and classical communication (CC), where LO represents quantum operations on each individual party and CC represents sharing of classical information described by bits between parties.
+LOCC is a fundamental method to convert a given entangled state into a desired entangled state shared between distant places.

+Based on the motivation, we consider LOCC conversion between multiple copies of general pure entangled states on bipartite systems in this paper.
+We especially focus on the following integer, i.e., the maximum conversion number from $\psi$ to $\omega$ by LOCC under a permissible accuracy $0<\tau<1$